Nativity with Saint Francis and Saint Lawrence

-Nativity with St. Francis and St. Lawrence is a painting of the nativity of Jesus from 1609 by Italian painter Caravaggio.
+The Nativity with Saint Francis and Saint Lawrence is a painting of the nativity of Jesus from 1609 by Italian painter Caravaggio.
 It has been missing since 1969 when it was stolen from the Oratory of Saint Lawrence in Palermo.
 Investigators believe the painting changed hands among the Sicilian Mafia in the decades following the robbery and may still be hidden.
 A replica was commissioned in 2015 and now hangs in the altar.

 Background and robbery

-The painting was completed by Italian painter Caravaggio in Rome in 1609 and later moved to Palermo.
-It was believed to have been painted in Sicily, one year before he died.
-It depicts the nativity of Jesus, with saints Francis of Assisi and Lawrence among other figures surrounding Mary and the newborn Jesus.
+The painting was completed by Italian painter Caravaggio in Syracuse in 1609 and later moved to Palermo.
+It was believed to have been painted in Sicily, one year before Caravaggio died.
+It depicts the nativity of Jesus, with saints Francis of Assisi and Lawrence, among other figures, surrounding Mary and the newborn Jesus.
 The painting is about 2.7 metres high and two metres wide.
-On the night of October 17–18, 1969, two thieves stole the painting from its home in the Oratory of Saint Lawrence in Palermo.
-They cut the painting from its frame, and also took a carpet which authorities believe was used to roll up the painting.
+On the night of 17–18 October 1969, two thieves stole the painting from its home in the Oratory of Saint Lawrence in Palermo.
+They cut the painting from its frame, and also took a carpet from the oratory which authorities believe was used to roll up the painting.